Hixie/isd/servers/src/login-server/README.md

  * file code (integer)

-Server returns no additional data.
-The server will then at some point send a binary frame whose first 32 bytes form the given code as a little-endian number, and whose subsequent bytes are as described in the "Binary frames" section below.
+The server will send a binary frame whose first 32 bytes form the given code as a little-endian number, and whose subsequent bytes are as described in the "Binary frames" section below.

+Then, the server will respond to the original message with no additional data.

 ## Binary frames